Mayank-Prakash-Sharma18/math-english/content/english-intermediate/adverbs/comparison-of-adverbs.md

 ---
-title: Comparison of Adverbs
+title: Degrees of Comparison of Adverbs
-linktitle: Comparison of Adverbs
+linktitle: Degrees of Comparison of Adverbs
 toc: true
 type: docs
 date: "2021-03-27T00:00:00+01:00"